 One NSW police officer was stood down due to his stint as the ‘Magic Jester.’

-Several years ago, Senior Constable Shayne Richards lost his job after continually performing his clown act after being told to stop.
+Several years ago, one senior constable lost his job after continually performing his clown act after being told to stop.

 After being caught out, he initially said that he was performing voluntarily for charity, but it was discovered that the officer was actually being paid $300 for the shows.